We look at the world once, in childhood. The rest is memory.

 Drop off is at the Field School’s Learning Center in the Fontana Resort (see more about accommodations).
 It is a 220sm classroom with a wraparound terrace overlooking the sea.
 There is a coworking space for parents adjacent to the Learning Center.

 The Field School mostly takes place outside on beaches, forests, orchards, and in our local villages.
-It is important that both children and parents are comfortable with the challenges and opportunities offered by natural environments, including insects, water, rocks, and weather.
+It is important that both children and parents are comfortable with natural environments, including insects, water, rocks, and weather.

-Occasionally Field School program take place in beaches, farms, and historical sites that are not within walking distance of the Fontana.
+Field trips take place in beaches, farms, and historical sites that are not within walking distance of the Fontana.
 The Field School works with trusted transportation partners for water and ground transportation.
-Children are never out of the presence of a Guide or chaperone.

 A Field Journal